adysanjaya/pinescript/README.md

 ### Credits

-Special thanks to [LUX Algo](https://www.luxalgo.com/) for their innovative technical analysis concepts that have inspired some of the indicators in this collection.
+Special thanks to [LUX Algo](https://www.luxalgo.com/) for their innovative technical analysis concepts which include some of the indicators in this collection.

 ## What Incudes